onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 You like what you’ve seen here in these 2 hours?
 You’ve not seen shit - i’ve got literally 100 of these worth to make - i have so much good shit to make and you all want it

-What happens to corruption when it sees a system that will replace it?
+The faster this becomes common knowledge - the more inevitable it would be - the less need to eliminate me there would be What happens to corruption when it sees a system that will replace it?
 The more inevitable it is - the less they fight it.
 Simple as that

 “The Public” - not simply a republic